 Also, make sure everyone is checking in on a regular basis.
 If you watch the kids at one family’s home, you may not interact as much with the other family.
 If that’s the case, you might find it helpful to have a bi-weekly check-in, during which both sets of parents sit down with you to discuss how the nanny share is going.
 This is also a good time to address any upcoming scheduling changes or to talk about supplies that need to be restocked.

 Most importantly, you should always feel empowered and supported enough to voice any concerns you have with each set of parents, and keep the lines of communication open.

 4. Have a plan in place for dealing with conflicts or issues

-It’s important to be prepared for potential nanny share challenges so you can immediately work with the families to keep things running smoothly.
-A successful nanny share depends on having everyone involved and includes having a solid plan of action ready before any issues arise.
-It can be helpful to include some of the following conflict resolution points in your work agreement or contract so you and both families can agree how to handle issues together.
+It’s important to be prepared for potential challenges so you can immediately work with the families to keep things running smoothly.
+A successful nanny share requires everyone’s involvement and includes having a solid plan of action ready before any issues arise.
+It can be helpful to include some of the following conflict resolution points in your work agreement or contract so everyone can agree how to address issues collectively.

 Make it clear if you want parents to deal with conflicts first.
-When something comes up between the parents that doesn’t directly impact your job, consider asking that the parents take it upon themselves to resolve those conflicts on their own.
+When something comes up between the parents that doesn’t directly impact your job, consider asking that the parents take it upon themselves to resolve those conflicts on their own before including you.

-Be clear about when you want to be let in on any issues.
-If there are certain issues that are important to you or indirectly affect you, let the families know that you want to be included in those discussions.
+Be clear about the circumstances in which you should be involved.
+If there are certain issues that are important to you or you know might indirectly affect you, let the families know that you want to be included in those discussions.